 TM11-5841-283-12 Operation & Maint Manual, 150 pages, is on line at ETM as PIN 053495.pdf

 IP-1150 CRT eBay photo

 The Shrike has the steering wings located at the center of mass of the missile.
-This causes the missile to move sideways rather than to rotate.
+This also causes the AIM-7 Sparrow missile (Wiki) to move sideways rather than to rotate.

 The four detectors are 17, 17', 18 & 18' 3712228 Target marker warhead

 In the YouTube video "The origins of ARM.
 Defence suppression and the AGM-45 Shrike antiradar missile" see Ref 14, @6:50 they mention "Dip Angles" & "Line Up Your Needles".
 I think the instrument is an ADI with the needles wired to a Shrike interface.
 One needle for Left-Right and one for Up-Down.
 The plane/missile needs to be pointing at the antenna that is to be the target.

 There's many Shrike patents on the China Lake web page.

 Let me know.

 AGM-45 Shrike -

 Made by Texas Instruments.
 Instead of using detectors tuned to specific threat frequency ranges the HARM has a wide band mixer that can be electronically tuned to the desired frequency.
 It's a Superheterodyne receiver (Wiki) not a crystal video receiver.